 Civilian and military nurse, hospital matron

-This biography, written by Maurice Shadbolt, was first published in the Dictionary of New Zealand Biography, vol 4, 1998.
+This biography, written by Maurice Shadbolt, was first published in the Dictionary of New Zealand Biography in 1998.

 René (Renee) Mary Shadbolt was born on 26 April 1903 at Duvauchelle, Akaroa Harbour, the daughter of Ernest Francis Shadbolt, a sheepfarmer, and his wife, Ada Mary Shaw.
 Her early years were spent in small rural communities in the King Country and Waikato where her father, one of New Zealand's most colourful and compulsive litigants, farmed with no lasting success.
 His eldest daughter inherited his gift for robust dissent and debate.

 Shadbolt began nursing training at St Helens maternity hospital in Auckland in 1927.
 She later undertook general nursing training, graduating in 1932, and completed her midwifery training in 1935.
 Subscribing to no particular political programme, and never to a political party, she had a healthy and sometimes waspish suspicion of her fellow human beings.
 (So far as she was anything, she was a theosophist.)
 She was, nevertheless, nudged leftward by the urban misery of the depression years.
 What dismayed her most was the reluctance of doctors and fellow nurses to treat those left bruised and bleeding by police batons after street marches and riots.